Taylor Raddysh: International play

 Internationally, Raddysh represented Canada at the 2017 World Junior Championships, becoming the 4th player in Team Canada history to score 4 goals in a game against Latvia on December 29, 2016.
 The following year he returned to Team Canada helping them win a gold at the 2018 World Junior Championships in Buffalo, New York.

 Personal life

-Raddysh was born and raised in Caledon with his brother Darren.
+Raddysh was born and raised in Caledon with his brother Darren, who also plays in the NHL.
 As the two were a few years apart, they played competitive lacrosse on the same teams and golfed together at the Caledon Country Club.
-Darren is under contract with the Lightning, and made his NHL debut on Dec 30, 2021.
+Darren is under contract with the Toronto Maple Leafs, and made his NHL debut on Dec 30, 2021.
 He is Ukrainian-Canadian.